 1. Go to the CDSW service in Cloudera Manager.
 Click Configuration.
-Set the following parameters as directed in the following table.
+Search for the following property and enable

 Enable GPU Support Use the checkbox to enable GPU support for Cloudera Data Science Workbench workloads.
 When this property is enabled on a host that is equipped with GPU hardware, the GPU(s) will be available for use by Cloudera Data Science Workbench.
-NVIDIA GPU Driver Library Path Complete path to the NVIDIA driver libraries.
-In this example, the path would be, /var/lib/nvidia-docker/volumes/nvidia_driver/\$WIDIA_DRIVER_VERSION/